 Long-term Care Quality

-This nursing home received a favorable long-term care score as well.
-We awarded it one of our better scores in that category with a grade of B+.
+Contributing to its profile, this facility also received a grade of B+ for its long-term care rating.
+This is an above average grade in this category.
 Nursing homes that do well in this category typically provide residents with more supervision and stay on top of routine medical care.
 In addition to assessing the amount of care provided by nurses aids and other staff, we looked at the number of residents vaccinated against pneumonia.
-This nursing home vaccinated 98.130844 percent of its patients.
-Vaccines are vital to keeping patients out of the hospital.
-Clearly, this facility is doing something right in this area as it was able to keep its patients out of the hospital.
-Indeed, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low figure.
+This nursing home vaccinated 99.12281 percent of its patients, which is significantly higher than most nursing homes.
+Clearly, this place is doing something right in this area as it was able to keep its patients out of the hospital.
+It had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low number.

 Does this page answer your questions about Cloverlodge Care Center?